-- A Supermarkets deserve much of the blame for today's food waste problem, considering that they reject perfectly good produce based on appearance alone. - B It's important for local farmers who are losing profits to ugly produce start-ups to launch online marketing campaigns in order to attract more customers. - © Ugly produce companies not only sell fruits and vegetables that have been rejected by supermarkets, but they also deliver them right to customers' doors. - © Giving bad reviews of ugly produce start-ups is pointless because customers are more motivated than ever to prevent food waste and save money.
+Supermarkets deserve much of the blame for today's food waste problem, considering that they reject perfectly good produce based on appearance alone.

+(B) It's important for local farmers who are losing profits to ugly produce start-ups to launch online marketing campaigns in order to attract more customers.

+© Ugly produce companies not only sell fruits and vegetables that have been rejected by supermarkets, but they also deliver them right to customers' doors.

-Question 4 Which is the closest synonym for the word scandal , as it is used in the Article?
-(A) Disgrace B Reflection © Principle (D) Disposition Question 5 The author probably wrote this Article in order to .
-A Inspire companies like Imperfect Produce to reconsider their methods of attracting new customers B Criticize the founders of ugly produce companies for not doing enough to support food banks that distribute unwanted fruits and vegetables to the needy © Offer readers both sides of a debate about ugly produce start-ups, their mission, and whether these companies are doing more harm than good © Convince readers to only purchase food from companies that work with small farmers in order to reduce food waste in the United States Question 6 Which passage from the Article best supports the opinion that ugly produce companies are only concerned with what's best for their own profits?
+(b) Giving bad reviews of ugly produce start-ups is pointless because customers are more motivated than ever to prevent food waste and save money.

+Which is the closest synonym for the word scandal, as it is used in the Article?

+- (A) Disgrace

+- B Reflection

+- © Principle

+- Disposition

+(A) Inspire companies like Imperfect Produce to reconsider their methods of attracting new customers

+(B) Criticize the founders of ugly produce companies for not doing enough to support food banks that distribute unwanted fruits and vegetables to the needy

+© Offer readers both sides of a debate about ugly produce start-ups, their mission, and whether these companies are doing more harm than good

+O Convince readers to only purchase food from companies that work with small farmers in order to reduce food waste in the United States

+Which passage from the Article best supports the opinion that ugly produce companies are only concerned with what's best for their own profits?

 (A) But what about those local farmers who view ugly produce companies as competition?
 Imperfect Produce claims both farmers and ugly produce sellers can play a part in reducing food waste.
 It doesn't have to be either-or.

-B In fact, Imperfect Produce said it sources from farms only after food banks take what they want.
-Not only has that, but the company itself regularly donated to food banks. © The start-ups say they're on a mission to prevent billions of pounds of imperfect produce from going to waste each year.
+(B) In fact, Imperfect Produce said it sources from farms only after food banks take what they want.
+Not only has that, but the company itself regularly donated to food banks.

+© The start-ups say they're on a mission to prevent billions of pounds of imperfect produce from going to waste each year.
 Think of it this way: Is a banged-up banana any less tasty in a peanut butter sandwich?
 Why should it be thrown away?

-1 Then the ugly produce companies started sprouting up.
+D Then the ugly produce companies started sprouting up.
 They offer a wide assortment of fruits and veggies from large farms around the country.
 Now small farms are finding it hard to compete with these marketing machines.
-And the farmers are losing profits. manufacture and required and required
+And the farmers are losing profits.